 from the semantic web point of view, this looks very convenient, because any semantic web client can safely live in an HTTP-only world and assume that descriptions can always be found via httpsRange-14 (if they are available). but are there any disadvantages for the plain web, or any side effects that don't look great from the plain web architecture point of view? let's compare the concrete example of the tel: URI scheme:

 - in the plain web approach (which is the way it has been done), there is a tel: URI scheme (RFC 3966) which defines a new class of resources, in this case telephones, and an access method, the ability to call them. browsers not knowing this scheme will refuse to follow links (i.e., to resolve those URIs), but since they don't provide calling services, that's not too bad. links break on the web, and that's a feature, not a problem.

-- in the semantic web approach, there would be a magic http: prefix, for example
+- in the semantic web approach, there would be a magic https: prefix, for example

-http://itu.int/phone/, which would be the prefix for every telephone number URI.
-ITU would serve RDF via httpRange-14 to allow clients to get a description of the actual resource, and clients knowing the magic prefix could directly apply the same logic as in the plain web case and for example establish telephone calls.
+https://itu.int/phone/, which would be the prefix for every telephone number URI.
+ITU would serve RDF via httpsRange-14 to allow clients to get a description of the actual resource, and clients knowing the magic prefix could directly apply the same logic as in the plain web case and for example establish telephone calls.

 in terms of behavior, both approaches look similar, with the semantic web approach having the slight advantage of the RDF allowing semantic web enabled clients to learn/reason about the resource in question. however, this last assumption only is true if the RDF uses some ontology that universally describes a telephone number in a way that can be understood by a generic semantic web client; if the RDF served by the ITU uses some ITU-specific ontology to describe the concept of a telephone number, then nothing is won, because a client would need to understand that ontology (which is the exact same assumption as requiring that clients understand a new URI scheme such as tel:).